tig4605246/SIGS/README.md

   Wrap on some Open source libraries to make a simple IoT Gateway Software.
   The goal is to ease the pain during the development in the future.

-## Milestones

-#### First Stage

-* Core functions : Things that make the system can start & stop and run properly

-  * definitions : structs and MACROS
-  * ipcs : how processes communicate with each other
-  * controlling : start & stop Uploaders or Collectors

-#### Second Stage

-* Event-Handler : Dealing with real-time events.

-  * Event : Including definitions of events , errors and the handling functions

-* logs & info : The backup of our data

-  * data log : Save data files for a certain period of time.
-(Default is 7 days)
-  * Info log : Save the events and errors happened during runtime

-#### Third Stage

-* Protocols : Providing functions that supports interacting with protocols

-  * Modbus :
-  * Https  :
-  * MQTT   :

-* Remote Management : backdoors and APIs for remote management.

-  * Reverse SSH Tunnel :

-#### Final Stage

-* Wrapping up : SDK, documents and example programs

 ## Current Structure